 Ceiling Fans

-Ceiling fans have a direction switch with an up and down position.
+Ceiling fans have a direction switch with an up-and-down position.

 Counterclockwise Spin = Forward = Summer Mode.
 The switch should be in the down position.